 Get some sun.
 Make an effort to get outside in the sunlight each day.
 It'll let your body know when it’s time to be awake, and when it’s not.
 But do wear sunscreen.

 If you still can’t sleep, your doctor may be able to help.
-He can see if you might have a condition that's causing you to stay awake.
-He can also check any medications you're taking to see if they're interfering with your Zzz's.
-He can refer you to a sleep specialist, too.
+They can see if you might have a condition that's causing you to stay awake.
+They can also check any medications you're taking to see if they're interfering with your Zzz's.
+They can refer you to a sleep specialist, too.

 What Can Cause Sleep Problems When You’re Older?